 Gerber Life has the best family life insurance in Pennsylvania, offering a Family Plan that covers you, your spouse and your children under one policy.
 For a 25-year-old, monthly premiums are $26 to $31 on a 20-year term with $250,000 in coverage.

 You can also enroll your children as young as 14 days old through the Grow-Up Plan, a whole life policy with coverage from $5,000 to $50,000.
-Coverage automatically doubles at age 18.
-Gerber Life has an A+ AM Best financial strength rating, an NAIC complaint index of 0.51 and most applicants can qualify without a medical exam for up to $3 million in coverage.
+Coverage automatically doubles at age 18, so a $25,000 policy becomes a $50,000 policy without a premium increase.
+Gerber Life has an A+ AM Best financial strength rating and an NAIC complaint index of 0.51, below the national baseline of 1.0.
+Most applicants can qualify without a medical exam for up to $3 million in coverage.

 Transamerica